JavaScript is disabled

 5.1 Fees:

 The Client must pay the Fees to the Supplier for providing the Services.
-Fees will be deducted automatically by the Supplier from all income managed on behalf of the Client.
+Fees will be deducted automatically by the Supplier from all self-employed income managed on behalf of the Client.

-5.2 Promotional Credit:
+5.3 Promotional Credit:

-Periodically, Hnry may offer promotional credit to existing and prospective customers as a form of incentive or rewards.
+• Periodically, Hnry may, in its absolute discretion, offer promotional credit to existing and prospective customers as a form of incentive or reward.
 Credit is only valid for active, transacting Hnry customers.
 Any credit earned by the Client via referral of Hnry to other parties will be valid only after that party has received their first payment through Hnry.
 Once active, Credits will be automatically used in lieu of payment of Hnry fees.

 6 CONFIDENTIALITY